I-had-a-bad-idea/DocGen/docs/main.md

 ---

 # Overview
-This script is a tool for generating documentation from source code files.
-It supports various programming languages and ignores certain files or directories.
+This script is a tool for generating documentation from code files.
+It supports various programming languages and ignores certain files or folders.
 **Language**: Python

 ## Key components